 Wilson Road extension

-- There is only one intersection (Shaw Lane) connecting campus with Hagadorn Road north of Service Road.
+- There is only one major campus entrance (Shaw Lane) on Hagadorn Road north of Service Road.
 This creates added vehicular traffic through a busy pedestrian and bicycling area.
 The intersection is also very close to the intersection of Hagadorn Road and Grand River, which is one of the busiest intersections in the state.

 - The current intersection is not coordinated with the CN rail line, creating further traffic complications.